Seversk: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with five rural localities, incorporated as Seversk City Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Seversk City Under Oblast Jurisdiction is incorporated as Seversk Urban Okrug.

 Economy

-Seversk is the site of the Siberian Chemical Combine, founded in 1954.
+Seversk is the site of the Siberian Chemical Combine, also known as Siberian Group of Chemical Enterprises or SGCE, founded in 1954.
 It comprises several nuclear reactors and chemical plants for separation, enrichment, and reprocessing of uranium and plutonium.
 Following an agreement in March 2003 between Russia and the United States to shut down Russia's three remaining plutonium-producing reactors, two of the three plutonium producing reactors (the two that are situated in Seversk, at the Sibirskaya Nuclear Power Plant) were shut down.

 Nuclear warheads are produced and stored on the premises.
 One of the most serious nuclear accidents at SGCE occurred on April 6, 1993, when a tank containing a highly radioactive solution exploded (see § Tomsk-7 explosion).